 Every domain name is compatible with Spiffy Stores.
 Most domain name providers will provide you with login details to manage your domain name.
 If you didn't receive them, then please contact the company you registered the domain name with for help with re-delegating your domain name.

 After you've logged in to manage your domain name, you'll need to either update the name servers for your domain name or set up custom DNS records depending on what your preference is based on the options above.

 If you don't know how to do this, you will need to either use the help at the company where you registered the domain name, or contact them for support to find out how to use their system to manage your domain name.
 If you like, you can provide them with a link to this page so they know what needs to be set up.
-Please don't contact us for help with this, as we are not affiliated with any of these domain registrars.

 Should I register a .com or .com.au domain name?